 You can even make a weekend out of your celebrations or plan a staycation—stay tuned for Valentine’s Day promotions on offer from area hotels.

-If you’re craving snowy adventures, Big White Ski Resort and SilverStar Mountain Resort offer plenty of family fun.
-For those who prefer to stay indoors, the City of Kelowna is hosting a day of fun and games at the Capital News Centre.
-Activities include a bouncy castle, zorb soccer, free skating, and more.
+Big White Ski Resort and SilverStar Mountain Resort offer plenty of family fun if you're craving snowy adventures.
+For those who prefer to stay indoors, the City of Kelowna is hosting a day of fun and games at MNP Place on February 17 from 1 p.m. to 4 p.m.
+Activities include a bouncy castle, scavenger hunt, free skating, and more.

 Some of the other indoor options that offer fun for the whole family and will help you burn off any pent-up energy include: